vllm-project/vllm/docs/source/getting_started/installation.rst

 Use the local cutlass for compilation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Currently, before starting the build process, vLLM fetches cutlass code from GitHub.
 However, there may be scenarios where you want to use a local version of cutlass instead.
-To achieve this, you can set the environment variable CUTLASS_SRC_DIR to point to your local cutlass directory.
+To achieve this, you can set the environment variable VLLM_CUTLASS_SRC_DIR to point to your local cutlass directory.

 .. code-block:: console

     $ git clone https://github.com/vllm-project/vllm.git
     $ cd vllm
-    $ CUTLASS_SRC_DIR=/path/to/cutlass pip install -e .
+    $ VLLM_CUTLASS_SRC_DIR=/path/to/cutlass pip install -e .

 Troubleshooting